-Rye Lane Streetspace – Rye Lane has been closed from motor traffic.
+Rye Lane – Rye Lane has been closed from motor traffic.
 This has been a long needed change as it is a very busy high street without space for physical distancing.
 Have your say on this change.

-- Walworth Streetspace – Southwark is implementing a Low Traffic Neighbourhood in Walworth.
+- Walworth – Southwark is implementing a Low Traffic Neighbourhood in Walworth.
 This will make the area much safer, reduce air pollution, and enable more people to walk and cycle.
-We strongly support these measures.